-The Public Sector operates two Defined Benefit Plan for employees who joined service prior to 2013 and one for members of the legislative assembly.
+The Public Sector operates Defined Benefit Plans for employees.

-Both plans for the Budgetary Central Government are unfunded.
-The calculation of defined benefit obligations is performed on a 3 yearly basis by a qualified actuary.
-The Defined Benefit Plan for the Public Sector Entities and the Local Government are funded.
+The plans may be both funded/unfunded.
+The calculation of defined benefit obligations is performed on a yearly basis by a qualified actuary.

-The cost of providing benefits are calculated by independent actuaries using the projected unit method.
+The cost of providing benefits is calculated by independent actuaries using the projected unit method.
 The benefits are then discounted in order to determine the present value of the defined benefit obligation and the current service cost.
-The fair value of any plan assets are deducted from the present value of the defined benefit obligation.
+The fair value of any plan assets is deducted from the present value of the defined benefit obligation.
 This value is then adjusted for any effect of limiting a net defined benefit asset to the asset ceiling to obtain the net defined benefit liability (asset).